CDCgov/data-exchange-upload/README.md

 **File Delivery**: Routing of uploaded files to configured target destinations.

-**File Observability**: Upload lifecycle event tracking and endpoints for health check, information, and application version.
+**File Observability**: Upload lifecycle event tracking, open telemetry traces and metrics, and endpoints for health check, information, and application version.

 **Retry Delivery**: Tool that delivers files to target destinations that uploaded successfully, but were unsuccessful in delivery.